KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Steam_Deck.md

   - [Ventoy](https://www.ventoy.net/en/index.html)
     - Make sure to properly eject the drive after flashing the ISO to it
 - Optional: Physical keyboard (without one, your username will be `bazzite` and the password will be `bazzite`)

+> **Note**: Bazzite requires a stable internet connection with no bandwidth cap in place.

 ### Desktop Environments